-By embarking on a Heli-skiing adventure, you get the opportunity to access to ski on the most remote locations on the planet.
-The views are better with a limitless thrill and adventure.
+By embarking on a heli-skiing adventure, you get the opportunity to ski on the most remote locations on the planet.
+Certainly, the views are better with a limitless thrill and adventure.

 History of Heli-Skiing